-REAP (Chapter 1607 of title 10, U.S. Code) is a GI Bill program that provides up to 36 months of education benefits to members of the Selected Reserve, who are called to active service in response to a war or national emergency, as declared by the President or Congress.
+REAP (Chapter 1607) is a GI Bill program that provides up to 36 months of education benefits to members of the Selected Reserve, who are called to active service in response to a war or national emergency declared by the President or Congress.

-A member of a Reserve component who serves on active duty on or after September 11, 2001 under title 10, U.S. Code, for at least 90 consecutive days or more under a contingency operation.
+You are eligible if you are a member of a Reserve component called to active duty on or after September 11, 2001, for at least 90 consecutive days under a contingency operation.

-- Members who serve 90 days but less than 1 year will receive 40% of the MGIB 3 year rate
+- 90 days to 1 year will receive 40% of the MGIB 3 year rate

-- Members who serve 1 year but less than 2 years will receive 60% of the MGIB 3 year rate
+- 1 year to 2 years will receive 60% of the MGIB 3 year rate

-- Members who serve 2 or more continuous years will receive 80% of the MGIB 3 year rate
+- 2 years or more will receive 80% of the MGIB 3 year rate

 - Flight Training

-Can I Collect Chapter 1607 GI Bill and Tuition Assistance at the same time?
+Can I collect Chapter 1607 GI Bill and tuition assistance benefits at the same time?

-What Will Happen to My Chpt 1607 GI Bill Benefits If I leave the ARNG?
+What will happen to my Chapter 1607 GI Bill benefits if I leave the service?